Nazaré: Beyond the big waves.

 Walk to the Forte São Miguel Arcanjo and the lighthouse (and museum) right on the tip of the hill.
 This is one of the best spots to see the big waves.

 On the way to the Forte, stop by the surfer statue.
-It has the famous head of a deer on a human body and he/she is holding a surfboard.
-You can’t miss it!
+It has a deer’s head and a human body and he/she is holding a surfboard.

 Praia do Norte is on the other side of Sitio, which is known for surfing competitions.